AnimaApp/scooby/README.md

   datasets, as we are testing the same system at two different points in time.
 - Fidelity tests _could_ have differences and still be successful, as having a perfect match between datasets produced by two different systems might not be achieavable.

-## How to generate the necessary AWS credentials?

-TODO (also link above)

 # Reference